mob-sakai/unity.package-manager.metadata/README.md

     publish: $authenticated
     unpublish: $authenticated

-    # if package is not available locally, proxy requests to 'unity' registry
+    # if package is not available locally, proxy requests to other registries
+    proxy:
+      - third_party
-    proxy: unity
+      - unity

 # notify to GitHub Actions on published a new package
 notify: